gopollock/public-api/README.md

 # Classtime public API

-Classtime server works on gRCP-based API.
-In this repository under [the services directory](https://github.com/gopollock/public-api/tree/main/services), you would be able to find all interface definitions and protobuf messages.
-However, we also support plain [JSON requests](https://github.com/gopollock/public-api/tree/main#json-requests) based on protobuf messages.
+Classtime servers communicate using a protobuf-over-HTTP protocol.
+In this repository under [the services directory](./services/), you would be able to find all interface definitions and protobuf messages.
+However, we also support plain [JSON requests](./README.md#json-requests) based on protobuf messages.

-To become familiar with service usage you could jump right into specific [flow examples](https://github.com/gopollock/public-api/tree/main/flow-examples).
+To become familiar with service usage you could jump right into specific [flow examples](./flow-examples/).
 Or you could follow this ReadMe for some general explanations and examples.

 ## Interface sample